-When it comes to feeding infants, every new mom has questions: What should I feed my newborn?
-What should I not feed him?
-What about giving him water?
+When it comes to feeding infants, every new parent has questions: What should I feed my newborn?
+What should I not feed them?
+Do they need water?

 What’s the best food for infants?
-The answer is simple: Your newborn will get all the nutrition she needs from breastmilk or formula for about the first 6 months.
-If your baby is breastfed, talk to her doctor about vitamin D supplements for her.
+The answer is simple: Your newborn will get all the nutrition they need from breastmilk or infant formula for about the first 6 months.
+If your baby is breastfed, talk to their doctor about vitamin D supplements for them.

-For the first 4 to 6 months, all your baby needs is breastmilk or formula.
+For the first 6 months, all your baby needs is breastmilk or formula.
 Giving other things, including cereal, too early can hurt baby’s digestive system because it’s not done developing.
 Starting solids too early can cause upset stomach, diarrhea, gas, constipation—not fun for baby or you.
-It can also cause more serious future problems, like food allergies, diabetes, eczema and obesity.
+It can also cause more serious future problems, such as food allergies, diabetes, eczema and obesity.

-It’s tempting to give your baby a few sips of water on a hot day, but he’ll get all the hydration he needs from breastmilk or formula.
-Giving your new baby water can be harmful because his kidneys aren’t mature enough to process it.
+It’s tempting to give your baby a few sips of water on a hot day, but they'll get all the hydration they need from breastmilk or formula.
+Giving your new baby water can be harmful because their kidneys aren’t mature enough to process it.

-Juice and other sugary drinks will fill his tummy, but not with what he really needs: nutrient-rich breastmilk or formula.
-His body can’t process extra sugar, so juice can cause diarrhea.
+Juice and other sugary drinks will fill your baby's tummy, but not with what they really need: nutrient-rich breastmilk or formula.
+Your baby's body can’t process extra sugar, so juice can cause diarrhea.
 Also, too much sugar from juice and sugary drinks can cause future tooth decay.

-Research shows that putting cereal in your baby’s bottle will not help him sleep any longer, and it may actually be harmful.
-Cereal in the bottle can make your baby gag or inhale cereal into his lungs.
-It can also lead to unhealthy weight gain.
-It helps to keep in mind that at this age, many babies still wake at night to eat.
-It’s normal, healthy and helpful, especially in keeping up your breastmilk supply.
+Research shows that putting cereal in your baby’s bottle will not help them sleep any longer, and it may actually be harmful.
+Cereal in the bottle can make your baby gag or inhale cereal into their lungs, and it can also lead to unhealthy weight gain.
+Keep in mind that, at this age, many babies still wake at night to eat.
+Waking in the night to eat is normal, healthy and helpful, especially in keeping up your breastmilk supply.

-Giving other foods earlier than 4 to 6 months can also hurt your baby’s digestive system, making him more likely to develop future food allergies and increasing his risk of choking.
+Giving other foods earlier than 6 months can also hurt your baby’s digestive system, making them more likely to develop future food allergies and increasing the risk of choking.

 Your life is complicated enough right now.
-By keeping it simple with just breastmilk or formula for the first 4 to 6 months, you’re doing the right thing for baby—and for your sanity!
+By keeping it simple with just breastmilk or formula for the first 6 months, you’re doing the right thing for your baby—and for your sanity!